 In addition to the The Ben to The Shore Bike Tour, the FBBCF hosts two other main events.
-Gathering of Heroes is a celebrity guest bartending event that raises money for the Marine Corps - Law Enforcement Foundation and Families Behind the Badge which brings together widows and families of our fallen officers to raise money for the FOP Survivors Fund.
+Gathering of Heroes is a celebrity guest bartending event that raises money for the Marine Corps - Law Enforcement Foundation and Families Behind the Badge is a guest bartending event that brings together widows and families of fallen officers to raise money for the FOP Survivors Fund.

-Since 2015, the FBBCF has also spearheaded an original citywide initiative called the “Police Youth Alliance.”
-Aimed at bridging the gap between police officers and children in disadvantaged neighborhoods they patrol, the Police Youth Alliance is a collaboration with local schools to create programs taught by police officers in their corresponding districts, such as chess, step, reading, drumline and carpentry.
+Since 2015, the FBBCF has spearheaded an original citywide initiative called the “Police Youth Alliance.”
+Aimed at bridging the gap between police officers and the communities they serve, PYA puts uniformed officers in local schools to engage in student friendly activities such as chess, step, reading, drumline and carpentry.

 To maximize the support given to our first responders, the FBBCF provides an immediate grant of $5,000 directly to the families of first responders severely injured or killed in the line of duty.
 The FBBCF then works closely with other organizations that exist to continuously support these families such as: Philadelphia Police Survivors Fund, South Jersey FOP Lodge 56, Montgomery County Hero Fund and Bucks County Heroes Scholarship Fund.

-It is the FBBCF’s honor to give back to the Greater Philadelphia and South Jersey community and support the children of our fallen heroes.
-To date, the FBBCF has raised over $8.3 million for the children in our community.
-Every year, over 80% of all proceeds go directly to the Police Youth Alliance program, the families of fallen first responders and children charities in the Philadelphia and South Jersey area.
+The FBBCF is proud to give back to the Greater Philadelphia and South Jersey community, and support the children of our fallen heroes.
+To date, the FBBCF has raised over $9.5 million for the children in our community.
+Every year, over 80% of all proceeds go directly the families of fallen first responders, the Police Youth Alliance program, and children charities in the Philadelphia and South Jersey area.